City Hall of Ribeirão Preto

-Scheduling for vaccination against Covid – 2nd DOSE PFIZER IN PEOPLE WHO RECEIVED THE 1st DOSE ON 14, 19 AND 20/07 will be open this Thursday, September 30th
+Scheduling for vaccination against Covid – 2nd DOSE – PFIZER IN PEOPLE WHO RECEIVED THE 1st DOSE ON 07/29 and 07/31/08, will be open this Monday, October 4th.

 ATTENTION

-This schedule is EXCLUSIVE for people who received the first dose of the Pfizer vaccine on the 14th, 19th and 20th of July.
+This schedule is EXCLUSIVE for people who received the first dose of the Pfizer vaccine on the 29th and 31st of July, and on the 6th of August.

 On the day and time scheduled to receive the vaccine, you will need to have an official document with a photo, CPF, updated proof of address in Ribeirão Preto, the completed Vacivida form, vaccination card for the first dose and the protocol number of the appointment.